JHGuitarFreak/UQM-MegaMod/README.md

 ## Building Yourself

-I've made the process super easy for Windows, as long as you have either Visual Studio 2008 or Visual Studio 2019.
+I've made the process super easy for Windows, as long as you have Visual Studio 2008.
 Just load up the solution file and compile away.
+With Visual Studio 2015-2019 things get a bit more involved and it all depends on how far you're willing to go to build on modern VS.

+You can go one of two ways with modern VS:
+1. Install Visual Studio 2008, 2010, and your modern VS of choice (2015-2019).
+Load the solution file into your modern VS and target the toolset for VS2008 then compile away.
+2. Use just your modern Visual Studio and change the additional library and lib directories to point to the VS2015 equivilent folders in the dev-libs directory.
+The only downside to this is that it breaks Net-Melee fucntionality.

 For other platforms you'll have to gather all of the necessary dependencies and hope for the best.